 An enquiry-based approach is used for the majority of key concepts, which are covered through our carefully planned science topics for each year group.
-Please see our Yearly Science Plan below, showing the science topics for each year group.
+Please see our Yearly Science Plan above, summarising the science topics for each year group.

 In all our work in science, teachers maintain a clear focus on developing and consolidating key scientific skills at all times.
-Please see our skills progression document for science, below.
+Please see our skills progression document for science, above.

 At Our Lady & St Patrick's, science is time-tabled and taught every week.
 This enables our children to sustain their progression in scientific skills, understanding and knowledge from their earliest days in Early Years, into Key Stage One, throughout Key Stage 2, and beyond...

 There is much evidence showing that children’s interest in science is shaped before they leave primary school.
 So there is a very pressing need to ensure that primary-aged children do not lose that latent interest and enthusiasm for the world around them, and the science that underpins this.